HorizenOfficial/nodetracker/README.md

   See the [Secure Node About page](https://securenodes.zensystem.io/) or [Super Node About page](https://supernodes.zensystem.io/) on the tracking servers for full details about compliance.

-  See the [Installation Guide](https://zencash.atlassian.net/wiki/spaces/ZEN/pages/7537322/Installation) for detailed configuration steps.
+  See the [Installation Guide](https://horizenofficial.atlassian.net/wiki/spaces/ZEN/pages/136872139/Installation) for detailed configuration steps.

 ## Version 0.4.0

 Version 0.4.0 or higher is required for Secure Nodes.
 A selection is made during the setup for the type of node.
-Version 0.3.1 or higher is required for Super Nodes temporarily.
-Watch for notices on enforcement.

-This version will check the zen configuration file to see if it is running on [testnet](https://securenodes.testnet.zensystem.io/) during the setup process.
-There is no longer a need to edit the init.json file.

-  #### 0.3.1
-    - added zen.conf requirements for externalip and port.
-    - fixed maintaining nodeid on setup rerun
   #### 0.4.0
+    - Randomize delay before reconnect
     - Remove socket reinit on reconnect
     - Add drop socket and connect on server request
     - Include region in move home